Hkayy47/Hkayy47/README.md

 │   hetansh kevadia                                       │
 │   cs + math · university of maryland                    │
 │                                                         │
-│   i build the plumbing between your app and the model   │ │                                                         │ ╰─────────────────────────────────────────────────────────╯
+│   i understand the foundation of your app's model, &    │ │   improve it                                            │
+╰─────────────────────────────────────────────────────────╯
 ```